ASMR Medical Research Week® May 31 – June 8 2018

 Since 1998, an list of eminent scientists have generously shared their science, their vision and their insights, inspiring, sometimes challenging and always informing, not only the health and medical research community but the community at large.

-Professor Wilkinson will be speaking in all state capitals at at the National Press Club of Australia
+Professor Jahren will speak at Gala Dinners across the country and at the National Press Club of Australia.